 I am a historical geographer who studies environmental knowledge claims.
 I am particularly interested in maps, science, stories, and the roles they play in creating, challenging, or legitimizing different human-environment understandings.
 My projects generally focus on the late nineteenth and early twentieth centuries, with regional emphases on the American West, the Spanish & British Caribbean, the arid landscapes of Mars, and places with colonial histories (almost everywhere, then!).

-I currently serve as a member of the prize committee for the AAG’s John Brinckerhoff Jackson Prize, as an editor for the Journal of Historical Geography, and director of the new R.H.
+I currently serve as the director of geography graduate programs at UNM, as a member of the prize committee for the AAG’s John Brinckerhoff Jackson Prize, as an editor for the Journal of Historical Geography, and director of the new R.H.
 Mallory Center for Community Geography in the Department of Geography & Environmental Studies at UNM.

 TO CONTACT ME: